digimakergo/digimaker/README.md

 Thanks to performance of Go language, with performance-prioritied design, Digimaker CMF provides very good performance without using cache server.
 - Straightforward content model to database, query data you need directly.
 - Support cluster
-- Support database partition from model so querying > 10 millions of data can be like querying under 1 million.
+- Support database partition from model so querying > 10 millions of data can have same performance as querying under 1 million.
 Benchmark reference:xxxx.

 ### Powerful&Flexible